-The City uses larvicides and pesticides to control mosquitoes, which can transmit the West Nile Virus.
+The Department of Health and Mental Hygiene (DOHMH) uses larvicides and pesticides to control mosquitoes, which can transmit the West Nile Virus.

 Spraying takes place on scheduled dates from 6:30 PM to 6 AM the following morning unless otherwise noted on the schedule.
 For residential areas, the City provides at least 24 hours advance notice of spray events through the media, NYC Department of Health and Mental Hygiene's (DOHMH) website, 311, and other organizations.
 In the event of rain or wind, spraying may be postponed.

 DOHMH recommends the following precautions to residents of areas that are scheduled for spraying: